ryanwang520/api-docs/source/includes/_integrations.md

 To be clear, this webhook need all conditions below to be triggered, otherwise, it will not be triggered.

 * The project is associated with an I360 appointment.
-* Subscribed this subscribed on the ArcSite user site.
+* Subscribed this webhook on the ArcSite user site.
 ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/sub_webhook_page.png)
 * After a project which associated with an I360 appointment exported in App.
 ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/export_proposal_png.png)